BRILLIANT BIRDS OF THE ANDES

 Drive west toward the Pacific slope, descending through the scenic Catamayo Valley and drier Tumbesian habitats rich in regional endemics.

-Watch shifting habitats unfold — dry forest, humid foothills, and finally the lush tropical greenery of Buenaventura.
+Watch shifting habitats unfold — dry forest, humid foothills, and finally the lush tropical greenery of Buenaventura Reserve.

 Arrive at the reserve in time for afternoon birding among brilliant hummingbirds and fruiting forest edges.